phetsims/perennial/js/build-server/README.md

 The production version of the build server runs on **phet-server2.int.colorado.edu**, the same host as the PhET production website.

-A test version of the server runs on **phet-server-dev.int.colorado.edu**.
+A test version of the server runs on **phet-server-dev.int.colorado.edu** (for https://ox-dev.colorado.edu).

 ## Starting and Stopping the Server